AMANN-N/POSTMAN-API-PROGRAM/README.md

  • Used Glitch to structure the Web App which used NodeJS + Express for backend and Html+Css forfrontend.

  • Used OAuth (Client credentials and API key) for authorizing the API with the application.

+  • Takes 3 artists as input and recommends songs based on them.